NLSUI OPAC header image

 II.
 Some issues pertaining to Panchayati Raj

-3. The third tier decentralization and separation of powers within PRIs/Meenakshi Hooja.
+3. The third tier of decentralization and separation of powers within PRIs/Meenakshi Hooja.

-4. Activating Panchas and Ward Sabhas a remedy for large unwieldy Gram Sabhas and dominating Sarpanchas/Meenakshi Hooja.
+4. Activating Panchas and Ward Sabhas as a remedy for large, unwieldy Gram Sabhas and dominating Sarpanchas/Meenakshi Hooja.

 6. Panchayati Raj policy issues and academic concerns from the Rajasthan viewpoint/Meenakshi Hooja and Rakesh Hooja.